openedx/openedx-events/docs/concepts/event-bus.rst

 The event bus is used to broadcast Open edX Events to multiple services, allowing them to react to changes or actions in the system.

-We encourage you to review the :doc:`../reference/real-life-use-cases` page for examples of how the community uses the event bus in the Open edX ecosystem.
-Also, see the :doc:`../how-tos/use-the-event-bus-to-broadcast-and-consume-events` guide to start sending events to the event bus.
+We encourage you to review the :ref:`Real-Life Use Cases` page for examples of how the community uses the event bus in the Open edX ecosystem.
+Also, see the :ref:`Use the Open edX Event Bus to Broadcast and Consume Events` guide to start sending events to the event bus.

 .. _general_signal_handler: https://github.com/openedx/openedx-events/blob/main/openedx_events/apps.py#L16-L44
 .. _EventProducer: https://github.com/openedx/openedx-events/blob/main/openedx_events/event_bus/__init__.py#L71-L91